 - You should choose 2-4 achievements under each position.
 Do not put only 1 achievement as it will raise the concern that you did not achieve much.
 There is one exception here: IB Analysts who have just started their jobs in the last 2-3 months.

 - Change any relevant word into “deal”, if possible.
-People who scored 1-3 in the table above often slip this rule but this principal can help them have a more PE-driven resume.
+People who scored 1-3 in the table above often slip this rule but this principle can help them have a more growth equity-driven resume.

 - In each achievement, remember to put the size of that deal, type of that deal, and your action/involvement.